Kamala's Big Fat Lie About The Trump Economy

 Now let’s address the second part of Kamala’s whopper, that the great economy we experienced prior to the pandemic lockdowns was thanks to Obama and Biden.

 There have been eleven recessions since World War II, each of which was followed by a recovery.
-We did experience an economic recovery after the 2009 recession, under Obama—it just happens it was the worst one.
+We did experience an economic recovery after the 2009 recession under Obama—it just happens it was the worst one.
 Here are the facts: All jobs lost in post-World War II recessions were recovered after an average of twenty-five months.
-But, it took seventy-seven months for employment to return to pre-recession levels after the 2009 recession, making Obama’s recovery the slowest recovery of all of them, and by a wide margin.
+But it took seventy-seven months for employment to return to pre-recession levels in 2009, making Obama’s recovery the slowest of all of them, and by a wide margin.
 Obama is also the only president in U.S. history to have never had a single year of 3.0 percent or greater GDP growth.

 Economic growth during Obama’s presidency was so bad that mediocre economic growth was considered the new normal.
 In September 2016, CBS News reported that “with U.S. economic growth stuck in low gear for several years, it’s leading many economists to worry that the country has entered a prolonged period where any expansion will be weaker than it has been in the past.”